noglass/pokemmo-enCounter/README.md

 * Configure Only Horde Quantity: `Ctrl+H`

 All of these bindings can be held to repeat the task.
 Holding your Sweet Scent key will *not* repeatedly increment!

+You can click and drag anywhere on the window to move it.
+The script will remember where you moved it to the next time you open it.

 ## Dependencies
 * pynput: `pip3 install pynput`